decode-bio/Biological_databases/README.md

+# Objective

+To build and maintain a structured, searchable repository that catalogs biological databases and provides concise, precise definitions for every term encountered during daily exploration.

-# Biological_databases
+# Databases
-This repository is the collection of databases accessed in the interpretation, annotation, analysis and retrival of nuclotide/protein/pathways etc. for biological interpretaion.
+1. NCBI
+2. UCSC